zorbathut/imtheworkernow/README.md

 "DON'T TEND THE PRISONER."

 "WHAT?
-I CAN'T HEAR YOU.
+I CAN'T HEAR YA.
 I'M BY THE GENERATORS."

 "DON'T. TEND.
 THE.
 PRISONER."